-- 2.1 The methodology consists of four primary components: - A revolving credit facility: Initiated through grant capitalisation, the facility and its funds are managed by eco-credit groups of 20-30 members. - Loan issuance and environmental covenants: Loans are issued to group members, with the stipulation that recipients participate in certain self-determined activities which contribute to restoration and protection of local ecosystems. - Loan repayment: Loans, along with interest or a fee, are paid back to the group fund, allowing the incentive to be reused in the future. - Transparency and reporting: Tracking and reporting on loan issuance and repayments for both group-use and to provide transparency to impact-tracking funders. - 2.2 The methodology is a combination of existing methodologies rather than a radically different framework.
+- 2.1 The methodology consists of four primary components: - A revolving credit facility: Initiated through grant capitalisation, the facility and its funds are managed by eco-credit groups of 20-30 members. - Loan issuance and environmental covenants: Loans are issued to group members, with the stipulation that recipients participate in certain self-determined activities which contribute to restoration, protection and management of local ecosystems. - Loan repayment: Loans, along with interest or a fee, are paid back to the group fund, allowing the incentive to be reused in the future. - Transparency and reporting: Tracking and reporting on loan issuance, repayment, and participation in environmental actions to create transparency for funders which track impact. - 2.2 The methodology is a combination of existing methodologies rather than a radically different framework.
 In this, the approach represents evolution rather than revolution, but given its new features requires full-testing to prove out its core assumptions. - 2.3 Given landscape variability, prospective users of the methodology should seek to prove out these assumptions in new contexts and adopt governance mechanisms that enhance group durability and coordination, such as those developed by Greenfi partners in pilots of the community eco-credit approach.